GSA-TTS/identity-handbook/_articles/appdev-feature-flags.md

 ## Overview

 Our Rails applications use [configuration values][rails-configuration] to support per-environment configuration.
-This allows us to create new configuration values which control whether a specific application feature is enabled in an environment, so that we can incrementally iterate on a large feature over time before enabling it in sandbox and eventually production environments.
+This allows us to create new configuration values which control whether a specific application feature is enabled in an environment, so that we can incrementally iterate on a large feature over time before enabling it in lower environments and eventually the production environment.
 These are referred to as "feature flags", and are nothing more than boolean configuration values which are used in code to gate user and logic pathways.

 [rails-configuration]: {% link _articles/appdev-secrets-configuration.md %}#configuration-in-rails-apps